-Bayreuther Festspiele GmbH (hereafter: BF) and the ticket buyers and visitors to the
+Bayreuther Festspiele GmbH (hereafter: BF) and the ticket buyers (hereafter Ordering Party) and visitors to the

 to various price categories.
-Tickets from these various price categories can be ordered for each performance.
-Ticket prices can be viewed in the relevant and currently valid price list.
+Tickets from these various price categories can be ordered for one performance.
+Ticket

 2.3.
 Discounts will not be granted.

 2.4.
 Performance programmes and other benefits are not included in the ticket price.

 can be viewed, downloaded and printed solely at www.bayreutherfestspiele.de/en/ in the personal log-in area of the